dprint/dprint/website/config.md

 ## Incremental

-You may specify to only format files that have changed since the last time you formatted the code:
+You may specify to only format files that have changed since the last time you formatted the code (recommended):

 ```jsonc
 {